Sacramento Spinal Cord Injury Attorney

 Spinal cord injury victims almost always have a lower life expectancy than those who have not suffered such injuries, regardless of the severity of the initial spinal cord injury.
 However, data shows that the more severe the injury, the lower a patient’s life expectancy will be.

 Proving Liability in a Spinal Cord Injury Case

 Anytime a spinal injury is caused by the careless or negligent actions of another person, entity, or business, one of the most important things will be to establish liability.
 Spinal cord injuries will need to prove various elements in order to recover compensation in these cases.
 This includes showing that the at-fault party owed a duty of care to the victim.
 Victims must then show that there has been a breach of duty.

 For example, vehicle drivers owe a duty of care to other drivers and passengers around them on the roadway.
 If they fail to operate a vehicle safely (i.e. drunk or distracted driving), then they have breached their duty to others around them.
 After showing that a duty of care existed and that the duty was breached, a victim will need to show that the breach of duty caused the accident that resulted in the spinal cord injury.

 This is just one example of how these cases could arise and how liability could be proven.
 Every case is different.
-Other spinal cord injury cases may involve employer negligence or medical malpractice.
+Other injury cases may involve employer negligence or medical malpractice.
 However, the basic fundamentals of each case will remain the same – duty, breach, injuries, and damage.